Frequently Asked Questions About Graduation

 - Degree title

 - Date degree was awarded

 The name on your diploma must match the name used on your official student records at UDM.
-After the diploma has been ordered, your graduation record is official, and the name on your diploma cannot be changed.
+After the diploma has been printed, your graduation record is official, and the name on your diploma cannot be changed.

 No. A double major only meets the requirements for one degree.
-If you wish to get a second degree, you must complete a minimum of 30 semester hours beyond those required for the first degree and meet the requirements for the second degree.
+If you wish to get a second undergraduate degree, you must complete a minimum of 30 semester hours beyond those required for the first degree and meet the requirements for the second degree.

 The program is sent to the printer several weeks before the ceremony.
 If you filed your Application for Graduation late, your name may not appear in the program.
 To ensure that your name appears in the Commencement program, you must file your Application for Graduation by the deadline.

 You need to contact your college/school as soon as you notice the error.
 The college/school will work with the Registrar's Office if it is determined that an error has occurred and must be corrected.

 I applied to graduate, but now I won't be finished this semester.
 Do I need to apply to graduate again?